davethebrave16/horoscope-frontend/README.md

 - **Horoscope Calculations**: Calculate planetary positions, aspects, and moon phases
 - **Planet Transit Analysis**: Calculate monthly planet transits for any celestial body
+- **Month Moon Phases**: Calculate and display all moon phases for any given month
 - **Geocoding Integration**: Search for cities and get coordinates automatically
 - **Internationalization**: Full support for English and Italian languages with easy language switching
 - **Modern UI**: Built with Tailwind CSS and responsive design with tab-based navigation